CONTENT and DESCRIPTIONS OF ORE DEPOSITS

-Mineralisation is present as chalcopyrite, native gold, lesser pyrite and bornite, which are disseminated within and immediately adjacent to the quartz-carbonate veins of a low density sheeted vein array.
-This array forms a broadly tabular envelope that is approximately 300 m wide, dips SW at around 60° and strikes NW.
-The sheeted vein envelope persists over a length of some 900 m and to a depth of at least 800 m beneath the surface, although grades decrease below 600 m (Holliday et al., 2002).
-Within the envelope, veins range from a millimetre to 10 centimetres in width with densities from 2 to 10 per metre, but locally in the core of the deposit may exceed 15 per metre (Newcrest Mining presentation).
+Mineralisation at Cadia Hill occurs as chalcopyrite, native gold, lesser pyrite and bornite, which are disseminated within and immediately adjacent to the quartz-carbonate veins of a low density sheeted vein array hosted almost entirely within quartz monzonite porphyry of the CIC, with just a small roof pendant of Forest Reefs Volcanics on the eastern end of the deposit.
+Post-Silurian faulting has bounded and internally dismembered the mineralisation that now occurs as an imbricate thrust slice truncated by faulting in all directions, forming a 300 m wide tabular envelope dipping at 60° to the SW.
+This envelope persists over a length of ~900 m and to a depth of at least 800 m beneath the surface, although grades diminish below 600 m (Holliday et al., 2002).
+Within the envelope, veins range from 1 to 100 mm in width, with densities from 2 to 10 per metre, but locally in the core of the deposit may exceed 15 per metre.
 Gold grades can be broadly correlated with the intensity of chalcopyrite bearing veins, irrespective of the host lithology.
 In general, the higher copper grades are found in the core of the deposit where chalcopyrite dominates over pyrite.
 This zone is flanked by decreasing chalcopyrite:pyrite ratios, both outwards from the core and down dip/plunge.
 The chalcopyrite:pyrite ratio, however increases up dip and to the NW where zones carrying bornite become increasingly abundant.
 A higher grade copper zone is localised at the northwestern end of the deposit, with grades of up to 0.5% Cu being encountered in an interval where bornite and chalcopyrite occur as minor infill in a crackle brecciated quartz monzonite porphyry (Holliday et al., 2002).

 A pervasive, rarely texture destructive, propylitic alteration comprising a chlorite, albite, epidote and calcite assemblage is the most widespread overprint.
 The quartz monzonite porphyry has a pervasive pink colouration due to disseminated, sub-microscopic, hematite in both feldspar phenocrysts and in the groundmass, a feature common to the CIC in the Cadia Valley deposits.
 Potassic (orthoclase) alteration is manifested as narrow selvages to chalcopyrite and bornite bearing quartz veins and as ragged patches partially replacing some plagioclase phenocrysts and overprinting the earlier albite and chlorite phase and its associated magnetite veining.
 In addition, late- to postmineral, milled, jigsaw-fit breccias have chlorite altered rock flour cement.
 Sericite-pyrite alteration, with localised sphalerite and galena is also found, in association with NWstriking late mineral faults, while weakly developed postmineral crackle breccias have a laumontite-epidote-calciteorthoclase±fluorite cement and are found throughout the deposit (Holliday et al., 2002).